Some people are in this field for fame and/or fortune. I’m not one of them, and I hope that you’re not.

 It’s better to be pleasantly surprised with a profit than devastated by four-figure (or higher) losses.

-Also have a “Plan B” ready if your biggest celebrity cancels at the last minute, because he or she has to film a TV show.
+Also have a “Plan B” ready if your biggest celebrity cancels at the last minute.
+It happens.
+Often.

 Investigations

 Some people charge money for private investigations.
 Most people — including me — don’t.
-In fact, most of the bigger celebrities don’t charge a cent for private investigations, and some don’t even ask for travel expenses.
+In fact, most of the bigger celebrities don’t charge a cent, and some don’t even ask for travel expenses.

 Fame: If you produce extraordinary results, you might build a reputation as a great paranormal investigator.
 In 80% or more of your cases, the home owners will be reluctant to admit that they even consulted you.

 Fortune: In most cases, there’s no money in investigating.
 I’ve talked about this in other articles.
-Some clients just need help and they’ve already lost their jobs due to the stress of the hauntings; other people won’t take you seriously unless you charge a fee.
+Some clients have already lost their jobs due to the stress of the hauntings.
+Other people won’t take you seriously unless you charge a fee.
 The latter group is diminishing rapidly, because they see ghost hunters on TV conducting free investigations.

-If you consult for a business — such as a realtor who needs to know if a home or business is haunted — you’re more likely to be paid.
+If you consult for a business — for example, helping realtors who need to know if a home or business is haunted — you’re more likely to be paid.
 Home owners rarely pay for investigations.

 Tip: If you expect to charge money, even just travel expenses, you must have professional-level experience in this field — probably more than 100 real, formal investigations — and a list of references for potential clients to check.